kubewarden/helm-charts/CONTRIBUTING.md

 Workflow:

 1. Tag all needed container image repos, kwctl.
-2. Wait for all their release jobs to finish and create their GH Release entries, with their release assets.
+1. Wait for all their release jobs to finish and create their GH Release entries, with their release assets.
-3. Notice that the release jobs from kubewarden/kubewarden-controller and kubewarden/audit-scanner habve a last step, which is a workflow dispatch that triggers the update-charts.yml workflow in kubewarden/helm-charts.
+1. Notice that the release jobs from kubewarden/kubewarden-controller and kubewarden/audit-scanner habve a last step, which is a workflow dispatch that triggers the update-charts.yml workflow in kubewarden/helm-charts.
-4. The update-charts.yml workflow in kubewarden/helm-charts succeeds, which
+1. The update-charts.yml workflow in kubewarden/helm-charts succeeds, which
    opens a PR against this repo to review.
+1. The PR doesn't trigger CI (see [here](https://github.com/kubewarden/helm-charts/issues/324)).
+   Workaround: close the PR and immediately open it.
-5. Review the PR.
+1. Review the PR.
 Note that you should review the changes since the last available release of the charts up until the PR contents, but not only the PR contents.
    And easy way to do that is to do a compare between the last tag and the branch of the PR (see this [example](https://github.com/kubewarden/helm-charts/compare/kubewarden-defaults-1.7.3...updatecli_9cdd3756d921d5ada8a9fcc0ef40ad745a44079a53c2b4c0bdaf0e307eceb4b9)).
-6. Merge the PR.
+1. Merge the PR.
 This triggers release-drafter
-7. Check that the charts are generally available.
+1. Check that the charts are generally available.
-8. Check that https://github.com/kubewarden/helm-charts/releases is correct.
+1. Check that https://github.com/kubewarden/helm-charts/releases is correct.

 ## Helm chart repo automation